Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 This balance is ideal in terms of keeping weight gain and hunger under control.

-Research shows that greater adherence to the traditional Mediterranean diet, including plenty of monounsaturated fats and omega-3 foods, is associated with a significant reduction in all-cause mortality, especially heart disease.
+Research has shown that greater adherence to the traditional Mediterranean diet, including plenty of monounsaturated fats and omega-3 foods, is associated with a significant reduction in all-cause mortality, especially heart disease.

-A striking protective effect of a Mediterranean diet rich in alpha-linolenic acid (ALA) from olive oil has been shown in many studies.
-Some find that a Mediterranean-style diet can decrease the risk of cardiac death by 30 percent and sudden cardiac death by 45 percent, while another study found that it can naturally lower blood pressure.
+A striking protective effect of a Mediterranean diet rich in alpha-linolenic acid from olive oil has been shown in many studies.
+Some have found that a Mediterranean-style diet can decrease the risk of cardiac death by 30 percent and sudden cardiac death by 45 percent, while others have found that it can naturally lower blood pressure.

 Olive oil is also beneficial for lowering hypertension because it makes nitric oxide more bioavailable, which makes it better able to keep arteries dilated and clear.
 Another protective element is that it helps combat the disease-promoting effects of oxidation and improves endothelial function.